owencraston/owencraston.github.io/src/data/blog/post-2/index.md

 | Check if a map contains a value | myMap.containsValue(value) | O(n)    | myMap.containsValue(value).let {...} |

 ## Heap
 [Heaps](https://en.wikipedia.org/wiki/Heap_(data_structure)) are great!
-There are generally two types of heaps.
-A min heap which stores the minimum element at the root of the tree, and a max heap which stores the largest value at the root.
-In Kotlin we can leverage the [PriorityQueue](https://docs.oracle.com/javase/7/docs/api/java/util/PriorityQueue.html)  to create this data structure.
+There are generally two types of heaps - a min heap which stores the minimum element at the root of the tree, and a max heap which stores the largest value at the root.
+In Kotlin, we can leverage the [PriorityQueue](https://docs.oracle.com/javase/7/docs/api/java/util/PriorityQueue.html)  to create this data structure.

 ### Creating a Min Heap with a Priority Queue
 The default implementation of a PriorityQueue actually gives us the min heap functionality.
-Since Kotlin does not support this out of the box you will need to `import java.util.PriorityQueue`.
-Once you've imported PriorityQueue you can declare one like this.
+Since Kotlin does not support this out of the box, you will need to `import java.util.PriorityQueue`.
+Once you've imported PriorityQueue, you can declare one like this.

 ```kotlin
 import java.util.PriorityQueue